 Choose the right provider

 From all the five steps, this is the most important one.
-You have to first find the best crypto exchange that suits your goals.
+You have to first find the best crypto platform that suits your goals.
 Don’t want to bother holding crypto in your wallet, but still want to trade?
 Go with eToro.
 If you are looking for a fast solution, choose between Changelly and Coinbase.

-We have listed the top four exchanges on this page with all their features, pros and cons as well as our take on them.
+We have listed the top four platforms on this page with all their features, pros and cons as well as our take on them.
 However, you are the one in charge, so choose wisely.